phoenixframework/phoenix/guides/views.md

 ## Rendering JSON

 The view's job is not only to render HTML templates.
 Views are about data presentation.
 Given a bag of data, the view's purpose is to present that in a meaningful way given some format, be it HTML, JSON, CSV, or others.
-Many web apps today return JSON to remote clients, and Phoenix Views are *great* for JSON rendering.
+Many web apps today return JSON to remote clients, and Phoenix views are *great* for JSON rendering.

-Phoenix uses [Jason](https://github.com/michalmuskala/jason) to encode JSON, so all we need to do in our views is format the data we'd like to respond with as a list or a map, and Phoenix will do the rest.
+Phoenix uses the [Jason](https://github.com/michalmuskala/jason) library to encode JSON, so all we need to do in our views is to format the data we would like to respond with as a list or a map, and Phoenix will do the rest.

-While it is possible to respond with JSON back directly from the controller and skip the view, Phoenix Views provide a much more structured approach for doing  so.
-Let's take our `PageController`, and see what it might look like when we respond with some static page maps as JSON, instead of HTML.
+While it is possible to respond with JSON back directly from the controller and skip the view, Phoenix views provide a much more structured approach for doing  so.
+Let's take our `PageController`, and see what it may look like when we respond with some static page maps as JSON, instead of HTML.

 ```elixir
 defmodule HelloWeb.PageController do